ScrappyCocco/PlanetCoasterXMLMerge/README.md

 Once you have chosen your files you can press "Process" and wait a couple of seconds until the final file (Called Final.xml) appear!
 The program may write another file called "StringLoss.txt", this file contains the sentences in the old file that aren't present in the new file and that have been removed.

+To check for duplicates just select the file as "Old file" and click the button, this will create a txt file if duplicates are found.

-Please report any bug, i did what i could but the program may not be perfect.
+Please report any bug, the program may not be perfect.

 ## Authors